 This shopping guide includes recommendations for some of the best vacuums for tile floors along with information to narrow down the options.
 The range of vacuum types included can accommodate varying home, family, and cleaning types and situations.

-- BEST UPRIGHT: Shark APEX DuoClean Upright Vacuum
+- BEST OVERALL: Shark APEX DuoClean Upright Vacuum

 - BEST CANISTER: Miele Compact C1 Powerline Canister Vacuum